 As for shakes, if you choose to use them, take a look at the various protein powders that are available (that are not Atkins branded).
 My favorite are 1st Phorm‘s Level 1 protein powders.
 These are the best tasting and cause me NO digestive issues.
 They also have fantastic meal replacement bars (my favorite is Salted Caramel).

 Atkins’ frozen meals were highly disappointing.
 The price was too high for such a small amount of food that was barely edible.
 If you are willing to read labels, you need to look at the other options that are in the freezer aisle.
 Not everything is breaded or covered with gravy anymore.

 The points I am making are:

-- Just because a product is labeled “Atkins” does not make it either good or unique.
+- Just because a product is labeled “Atkins” does not make it either high quality, flavorful or unique.
 Look around and you will be astounded by the options that are out there;

 - Do not listen to those who may belittle a product simply because the ingredients are not whole foods, 100% natural, organic, paleo, and sourced from the jungles of the Amazon by angels riding on the backs of unicorns.
 You do whatever you need to do to keep yourself sane and on track to become as healthy as possible!